beboper0/cafe-jindo/wp-content/plugins/wp-migrate-db/readme.txt

 3. Saving the exported database

 == Changelog ==
+= WP Migrate 2.5.0 - 2022-11-22 =
+* Improvement: Doctrine Cache is no longer a dependency
+* Bug Fix: HTML entities in profile names are now rendered correctly

+= WP Migrate 2.4.2 - 2022-10-21 =
+* Bug Fix: Limited file permissions outside of the `uploads` directory no longer prevent find and replace operations on hosts like Pantheon
+* Bug Fix: Empty custom pairs are no longer processed during find and replace operations

+= WP Migrate 2.4.1 - 2022-10-12 =
+* Bug Fix: Find and replace via CLI is now more compatible with PHP 8 and above

+= WP Migrate 2.4.0 - 2022-09-22 =
+* Improvement: Temporary tables and directories are now cleaned up after migration failure
+* Improvement: Re-rendering of the user interface is now optimized
+* Improvement: Settings sliders are now more accessible
+* Improvement: Migration complete modal is now more accessible

+= WP Migrate 2.3.3 - 2022-08-12 =
+* Improvement: Settings sliders now have a visible focus style and improved keyboard accessibility
+* Improvement: Error log messages now provide additional context about the migration to assist our support team

 = WP Migrate 2.3.2 - 2022-07-11 =
 * Bug Fix: Activating or upgrading WP Migrate Lite no longer results in the following error: “The plugin does not have a valid header.”